monarch-initiative/biolink-api/CONTRIBUTING.md

 ### Respond to peer review

 The GitHub Pull Request mechanism is designed to allow review and refinement of code prior to its final merge to the shared repo.
-After creating your Pull Request, the TravisCI tests for monarch-app will be executed automatically, ensuring that the code that 'worked fine' on your development machine also works in the production-like environment provided by TravisCI.
+After creating your Pull Request, the TravisCI tests for biolink-api will be executed automatically, ensuring that the code that 'worked fine' on your development machine also works in the production-like environment provided by TravisCI.
 The current status of the tests can be found

 ### Repushing to a PR branch